dsccommunity/ConfigMgrCBDsc/README.md

 ## Resources

+- **xSccmPreReqs**: Provides a composite resource to install ADK, ADK WinPE, MDT, required Windows Features, modify Local Administrators group, and create the no_sms_on_drive files.
+- **xSccmSqlSetup**: Provides a composite resource to install SQL for SCCM.
+- **xSccmInstall**: Provides a composite reosurce to install SCCM.
+- **ClientSettings**: Provides a resource to perform configuration of client settings.
 - **CMAccounts**: Provides a resource to manage Configuration Manager accounts.
 - **CMIniFile** This resource allows for the creation of the ini file used during the SCCM install, for CAS and Primary.
 - **CMCollections**: Provides a resource for creating collections and collection queries, direct, and exclude membership rules.
   - **CMBoundaries**: Provides a resource for creating and removing boundaries.
 - **CMForestDiscovery**: Provides a resource to manage the Configuration Manager AD Forest Discovery method.
 - **CMClientStatusSettings**: Provides a resource for modifying configuration